yehormironenko/notes/notes/Go/interview/oop/questions.md

 ### Incapsulation in Go

-Lower or upper case.
-So, like privite and public.
+Lower or upper cases.
+So, like private and public.

 ### Polymorphism in Go

 Polymorphism in go is implemented using interfaces.
 General idea: We can declare interfaces for out types.
 And we need to implemet  functionts  that satisfy these interfaces.

 ### Packages in Go